Whippet: Graceful Speedsters with a Heart of Gold

 Breed History

 The history of Whippets can be traced back to the 18th century in England, where they emerged as a breed favoured by the working class.
 Their roots lie in the larger Greyhound breed, which was primarily owned by the aristocracy for hunting.
-Smaller Greyhounds were bred to develop a swift and agile hunting dog suitable for pursuing small game, such as rabbits and hares.
+Smaller Greyhound were bred to develop a swift and agile hunting dog suitable for pursuing small game, such as rabbits and hares.

-These early Whippets, often referred to as "snap dogs" or "poor man's Greyhounds," played a crucial role in providing entertainment and livelihoods for working-class families.
+These early Whippets, often referred to as "snap dogs" or "poor man's Greyhound," played a crucial role in providing entertainment and livelihoods for working-class families.
 Their remarkable speed made them ideal for participating in informal racing events, known as "snap racing," which were popular in the mining communities of Northern England.

 As the sport of dog racing evolved, Whippets gained popularity not only as racing dogs but also as beloved companions.
 By the late 19th century, they had made their way to the United States, where they continued to thrive as both racing and family dogs.